 Impact

-The vulnerability arises from insufficient granularity in Microsoft Defender's access control, enabling an attacker with legitimate local access to elevate privileges to higher levels.
-This flaw, identified as CWE-1220, can lead to unauthorized execution of actions that require elevated rights, potentially compromising the entire system.
-The impact is local privilege escalation, permitting the attacker to exploit system resources, modify configuration, or install malware.
+The vulnerability arises from insufficient granularity in Microsoft Defender Antimalware Platform's access control, allowing an attacker with legitimate local access to elevate privileges to higher levels.
+The flaw, identified as CWE-1220, can enable unauthorized execution of actions that require elevated rights, potentially compromising the entire system.
+This local privilege escalation permits an attacker to modify configurations or install malware once the higher privileges are obtained.

 Affected Systems

-All installations of Microsoft Defender Antimalware Platform, including Windows Defender, are affected unless they have already applied the security update referenced in the Microsoft Advisory.
-Developers should verify the Defender version and apply the latest update.
-The workaround is not specified by Microsoft.
+All installations of Microsoft Defender Antimalware Platform are affected unless they have already applied the security update referenced in the Microsoft Advisory.
+No other vendors or products were indicated as impacted in the CNA data.

 Risk and Exploitability

-The CVSS score of 7.8 marks this as a high impact vulnerability, while an EPSS score of 3% indicates a modest probability of exploitation in the wild.
-With this vulnerability listed in the CISA Known Exploited Vulnerabilities catalog, security teams should treat it as a confirmed threat.
-The attack requires an authorized local user and bypasses the platform’s granular access controls, allowing the attacker to elevate privileges.
-No public vulnerability exploitation string has been publicly disclosed beyond the advisory, but the KEV listing demonstrates that exploitation has already occurred.
+The CVSS score of 7.8 classifies this as a high-impact vulnerability, and the EPSS score of 6% indicates a moderate probability of exploitation in the wild.
+It is listed in the CISA Known Exploited Vulnerabilities catalog, which confirms that exploitation has occurred.
+The likely attack vector is an authorized local user bypassing the platform’s granular access controls to elevate privileges.
+(Based on the description, it is inferred that the attacker must have local access to exploit this flaw.)

 OpenCVE Enrichment